Shinzo: Background

 The series is an adaptation of the 16th-century Chinese novel Journey to the West by Wu Cheng'en, transplanting the events to a far-future science fiction setting.
 Tang Sanzang becomes Yakumo, a girl tasked with reviving the human race rather than retrieving sacred scriptures.
-Sha Wujing becomes Sago, Zhu Bajie becomes Kutal (who transforms into a liger, and Sun Wukong becomes Mushra (retaining the character's golden headband and telescoping staff).
+Sha Wujing becomes Sago, Zhu Bajie becomes Kutal (who transforms into a tiger) and Sun Wukong becomes Mushra (retaining the character's golden headband and telescoping staff).